Static hair, nosebleeds and cracked skin are all signs that dry, cold winter weather has arrived. Great.

-They can be really helpful for people who live in cold, dry climates, Peters said.
+They can be really helpful for people who live in cold, dry climates.

-But humidifiers are not necessarily a cure-all for everyone, she added.
-And they won’t necessarily help you get over a cold any faster.
+But humidifiers are not necessarily a cure-all for everyone, and they won’t necessarily help you get over a cold any faster.

 Here are five tips for getting the most out of your humidifier:

 Putting moisture back in the air is what provides relief to dry, irritate skin and nasal passages, but too much moisture can invite a host of other problems, like dust mites and mold.
 The Environmental Protection Agency recommends keeping humidity below 50 percent.
 And keeping humidity above 30 percent should still feel comfortable, Peters added.

 And look for any signs of condensation (on windows or other surfaces) a sign the air is too moist.

 Mold and bacteria grow in standing water, Peters explained.
 Changing the water in your humidifier often prevents such unwanted growth from escaping into the air.

 Follow your humidifier’s directions on the best way to clean it.
 Typically wiping down the inside of the machine with disinfectant or bleach every three or four days works best, Peters said.

 Tap water may have minerals or other particles in it that may make it easier for mold and bacteria to grow, Peters said.
 Using distilled water helps keep your humidifier growth-free.